ApeWorX/ape/README.md

 Ape can also run in a docker container.

 You can pull our images from [ghcr](https://ghcr.io/apeworx/ape).
-We currently have a `slim` docker image as well as an image that is built with the recommended-plugins.
+We currently have a `slim` docker image that is built without any installed plugins, as well as an image that is built with all plugins included from our `recommended-plugins` extra.

 You can pull the image: